 A race with no specific date or schedule, to do on your own or with company, competing with nobody and with everybody at the same time.

-Skitude has implemented a mobile application (available both for iOS and Android) in which hikers and/or runners can take part in a virtual competition, and checking everyone’s result on your phone.
+Skitude has developed a mobile App in which hikers and/or runners can take part in a virtual competition, and checking everyone’s result on your phone.

 The operation is as simple as reading a QR code at the beginning of the race and again at the end of the trail so that the application can calculate your timing.
 You will find the initial QR code at Plaça del Raig in Queralbs centre and the last QR is on a sign that you will find on your right, just after passing the lake little wooden bar.

-Update: I think that the App is no longer available :( .
+Update: I think that this App is no longer available 🙁 .
 However, the video of the virtual race is worth watching to have an idea of what you’ll see along the way from Queralbs to Núria:

 Total incline: 130m